Is one of your resolutions this year to save more money? If so, you are not alone.

 365 Day Savings Challenge

-Download My Spreadsheets to Start Your Savings Challenges!
+Download My Free Worksheets to Start Your Savings Challenges!

-Each of the challenges is in a separate section in this downloadable spreadsheet.
+Each of the challenges is in a separate section in this downloadable worksheet.

-Just enter your email below to get a copy of my spreadsheets so you can start with one of these savings challenges!
+Just enter your email below to get a copy of my worksheets so you can start with one of these savings challenges today!

-If you really want to make the most of the money you are saving in these savings challenges, sock it away in a high-yield savings account.
-The interest won’t be much until you’ve built up a larger balance in the account, but a penny saved is a penny saved! 🙂
+If you really want to make the most of the money you are saving in these challenges, you should sock it away in a high-yield savings account.
+The interest still won’t be much until you’ve built up a larger balance in the account, but a penny saved is a penny saved! 🙂

 Savings challenges are a great way to make sure you save more money this year, but it’s also important that you use that money wisely.
 You can choose to put your challenge savings into your emergency fund, invest it, put it toward debt as a lump sum payment at the end of the year, or to pay for Christmas gifts for your friends and family.